projectcalico/calico/docs/GettingStarted.md

 ## Streamlining Container Creation

 In addition to the step by step approach above you can have Calico assign IP addresses automatically using `CALICO_IP=auto` and specify the profile at creation time using `CALICO_PROFILE=<profile name>`.
-(The profile will be created autoatically if it does not already exists.)
+(The profile will be created automatically if it does not already exist.)

 On core-01